ara — 2014-05-10T07:36:02-04:00 — #1

 nition — 2014-08-26T15:39:39-04:00 — #11

-Don't worry about it, I'm way too busy with getting multiplayer all working at the moment to have time to improve the aiming code anyway.
+Don't worry about it, I'm way too busy with getting multiplayer all working at the moment to have much time to improve the aiming code anyway.
 Definitely sometime I want to look at in the future though.

 Finanzcreeper, there are a couple of issues with that option.